casper-network/docs/source/docs/casper/dapp-dev-guide/why-build-on-casper.md

 - [Low Gas Fees](#low-gas-fees)

 ## Thriving Ecosystem {#thriving-ecosystem}
-The Casper Ecosystem is growing every day, with new dApps and tools being added.
+The Casper Ecosystem is growing every day through the addition of new dApps and tools.
 Here is a short list of tools you can use.

 ### Wallets
 - [Ledger](https://www.ledger.com/supported-crypto-assets/token)